 We do not have formal employment agreements with any of our other executive officers named in the Summary Compensation Table, however certain elements of the executive officers' compensation and other employment arrangements are set forth in letter agreements that we executed with each of them at the time their employment with us commenced.
 The letter agreements provide, among other things, the executive officer's initial annual base salary and initial stock option award.
 Each letter agreement provides that the executive officer's employment with us is on an at-will basis.
 As a condition to their employment, each executive officer has entered into a non-competition/non-solicitation agreement pursuant to which each officer has agreed not to compete with Synta or to solicit customers or employees of Synta for a period of 12 months after the termination of employment.
 These letter agreements are further described below.
 Since the date of the letter agreements, the compensation paid to each of these executive officers has been increased and additional equity awards have been awarded.
-In addition, under our bonus policy, each executive officer is eligible to receive an annual performance-based cash bonus up to a certain percentage of such officer's base salary, as noted below, which may be increased or decreased in the discretion of the Compensation Committee.
+In addition, under our bonus policy, each executive officer is eligible to receive an annual performance-based cash bonus up to a certain percentage of such officer's base salary, as noted below, which amount, if any, may be increased or decreased in the discretion of the Compensation Committee.

 Keith S. Ehrlich, C.P.A.
 Pursuant to a letter agreement dated February 19, 2004 between us and Mr. Ehrlich, we agreed to employ Mr. Ehrlich as Vice President, Finance and Administration, beginning on March 1, 2004.
 In October 2006, Mr. Ehrlich began serving as our Chief Financial Officer.
-Mr. Ehrlich's annual base salary is currently \$245,000, which reflects a 6.5% increase from his 2007 base salary approved by the Compensation Committee in February 2008.
-Under our bonus policy, Mr. Ehrlich is eligible to receive an annual performance-based cash bonus of up to 30% of his base salary, 100% of which was awarded in February 2008 for performance during 2007.
+Mr. Ehrlich's annual base salary is currently \$245,000.
+Under our bonus policy, Mr. Ehrlich is eligible to receive an annual performance-based cash bonus of up to 30% of his base salary.

 James G. Barsoum, Ph.D.
 Pursuant to a letter agreement dated January 22, 2003 between us and Dr. Barsoum, we agreed to employ Dr. Barsoum as Vice President, Biology, beginning on February 26, 2003.
 In October 2006, Dr. Barsoum began serving as our Senior Vice President, Research.
-Dr. Barsoum's annual base salary is currently \$275,000, which reflects a 14.6% increase from his 2007 base salary approved by the Compensation Committee in February 2008.
-Under our bonus policy, Dr. Barsoum is eligible to receive an annual performance-based cash bonus of up to 40% of his base salary, 100% of which was awarded in February 2008 for performance during 2007.
+Dr. Barsoum's annual base salary is currently \$275,000.
+Under our bonus policy, Dr. Barsoum is eligible to receive an annual performance-based cash bonus of up to 40% of his base salary.

 Eric W. Jacobson, M.D.
 Pursuant to a letter agreement dated March 23, 2005 between us and Dr. Jacobson, we agreed to employ Dr. Jacobson as Vice President, Medical Research, beginning on April 11, 2005.
 In connection with the execution of the letter agreement, we paid Dr. Jacobson a lump sum bonus of \$25,000.
 Since January 2006, Dr. Jacobson has served as our Chief Medical Officer and since October 2006, as our Senior Vice President, Clinical Research and Regulatory Affairs.
-Dr. Jacobson's annual base salary is currently \$302,000, which reflects a 7.9% increase from his 2007 base salary approved by the Compensation Committee in February 2008.
-Under our bonus policy, Dr. Jacobson is eligible to receive an annual performance-based cash bonus of up to 40% of his base salary, 100% of which was awarded in February 2008 for performance during 2007.
+Dr. Jacobson's annual base salary is currently \$302,000.
+Under our bonus policy, Dr. Jacobson is eligible to receive an annual performance-based cash bonus of up to 40% of his base salary.

 Keizo Koya, Ph.D.
 Pursuant to a letter agreement dated October 1, 2002 between us and Dr. Koya, we agreed to employ Dr. Koya as Senior Vice President of Drug Development, beginning on October 1, 2002.
-Dr. Koya's annual base salary is currently \$286,000, which reflects a 5.9% increase from his 2007 base salary approved by the Compensation Committee in February 2008.
-Under our bonus policy, Dr. Koya is eligible to receive an annual performance-based cash bonus of up to 40% of his base salary, 100% of which was awarded in February 2008 for performance during 2007.
+Dr. Koya's annual base salary is currently \$286,000.
+Under our bonus policy, Dr. Koya is eligible to receive an annual performance-based cash bonus of up to 40% of his base salary.